1950s Scandinavian Ribbed Glass Pendant Lamp

 Manufacturer: Massive, Mortsel, Kontich and Wommelgem, Belgium.

 These pendant lamps and the chandeliers of this type of lamps are most of the time attributed to Louis Kalff from Philips.
 Philips produced comparable lamps as so many companies did at that time.
 The Philips lamps have smaller ribs on the lampshade and no metal ring.
 The wood is teak, rosewood or some other exotic wood.
-Also often sold as a lamp from Denmark.
+Also often sold as a lamp from Denmark or a Scandinavian one.

 Massive was in origin a bronze foundry and they produced mainly candlesticks, crucifixes and chandeliers in Wilrijk near Antwerp, Belgium.
 The company was founded in 1926 by Pieter-Jozef De Jaeck.
 His son Eddy De Jaeck was responsible for the huge expansion of the company in the 1970s.
 But it were his sons, Piet and Jan De Jaeck who made Massive a true multinational.
 Thus, they moved production to Eastern Europe and China.